JohnZonneveld/johnzonneveld.github.io/_posts/2021-05-25-Homework-assignment.md

 {% endhighlight %}
 LikeButton.js

-This component we can as said before call when we map the tours.
+This component we can, as said before, call when we map the tours.

 {% highlight javascript %}
 import React, { Component } from 'react'